Zen-CODE/zenplayer/zenplayerlit/README.md

-# ZPStreamlit
+# ZenPlayerLit

-ZPStreamlit is a Streamlit UI for the ZenPlayer kivy audio player.
+ZenPlayerLit is a Streamlit UI for the ZenPlayer kivy audio player.
 It uses Streamlit for the UI and plugins into ZenPlayer via the Swagger / OpenAPI V3 spec interface.

 ## Layout